 Dutch cocoa powder– we like to use Dutch-process cocoa powder for our chocolate cake because we like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!

-Baking powder and baking soda – to help the cake rise.
+Baking powder and baking soda – to allow the cake rise.

 Granulated sugar– we like to use granulated sugar, also the most common sugar used in baking.
 Caster sugar will work great as well.